-"We have also furnaces of great diversities, and that keep great diversity of heats; fierce and quick, strong and constant, soft and mild, blown, quiet, dry, moist, and the like.
-But above all we have heats, in imitation of the sun's and heavenly bodies' heats, that pass divers inequalities, and as it were orbs, progresses, and returns whereby we produce admirable effects.
-Be sides, we have heats of dungs, and of bellies and maws of living creatures and of their bloods and bodies, and of hays and herbs laid up moist, of lime unquenched, and such like.
+"We have also furnaces of great diversities, and that keep great diversity of heats; fierce and quick; strong and constant; soft and mild; blown, quiet; dry, moist; and the like.
+But above all, we have heats, in imitation of the Sun's and heavenly bodies' heats, that pass divers inequalities, and (as it were) orbs, progresses, and returns, whereby we produce admirable effects.
+Besides, we have heats of dungs; and of bellies and maws of living creatures, and of their bloods and bodies; and of hays and herbs laid up moist; of lime unquenched; and such like.
 Instruments also which generate heat only by motion.
-And farther, places for strong insulations; and, again, places under the earth, which by nature or art yield heat.
-These divers heats we use as the nature of the operation which we intend requireth.
+And farther, places for strong insulations; and again, places under the earth, which by nature, or art, yield heat.
+These divers heats we use, as the nature of the operation, which we intend, requireth.

-"We have also perspective houses, where we make demonstrations of all lights and radiations and of all colors; and out of things uncolored and transparent we can represent unto you all several colors, not in rainbows, as it is in gems and prisms, but of themselves single.
-We represent also all multiplications of light, which we carry to great distance, and make so sharp as to discern small points and lines.
-Also all colorations of light: all delusions and deceits of the sight, in figures, magnitudes, motions, colors; all demonstrations of shadows.
-We find also divers means, yet unknown to you, of producing of light, originally from divers bodies.
-We procure means of seeing objects afar off, as in the heaven and remote places; and represent things near as afar off, and things afar off as near; making feigned distances.
-We have also helps for the sight far above spectacles and glasses in use; we have also glasses and means to see small and minute bodies, perfectly and distinctly; as the shapes and colors of small flies and worms, grains, and flaws in gems which cannot otherwise be seen, observations in urine and blood not otherwise to be seen.
-We make artificial rainbows, halos, and circles about light.
-We represent also all manner of reflections, refractions, and multiplications of visual beams of objects.
+"We have also perspective-houses, where we make demonstrations of all lights and radiations; and of all colours: and out of things uncoloured and transparent, we can represent unto you all several colours; not in rain-bows, (as it is in gems, and prisms,) but of themselves single.
+We represent also all multiplications of light. which we carry to great distance, and make so sharp as to discern small points and lines.
+Also all colourations of light; all delusions and deceits of the sight, in figures, magnitudes, motions, colours all demonstrations of shadows.
+We find also divers means, yet unknown to you, of producing of light originally from divers bodies.
+We procure means of seeing objects afar off; as in the heaven and remote places; and represent things near as afar off; and things afar off as near; making feigned distances.
+We have also helps for the sight, far above spectacles and glasses in use.
+We have also glasses and means to see small and minute bodies perfectly and distinctly; as the shapes and colours of small flies and worms, grains and flaws in gems, which cannot otherwise be seen, observations in urine and blood not otherwise to be seen.
+We make artificial rain-bows, halo's, and circles about light.
+We represent also all manner of reflexions, refractions, and multiplications of visual beams of objects.

-"We have also precious stones, of all kinds, many of them of great beauty and to you unknown, crystals likewise, and glasses of divers kind; and among them some of metals vitrificated, and other materials, besides those of which you make glass.
-Also a number of fossils and imperfect minerals, which you have not.
-Likewise loadstones of prodigious virtue, and other rare stones, both natural and artificial.
+"We have also precious stones of all kinds, many of them of great beauty, and to you unknown; crystals likewise; and glasses of divers kinds; and amongst them some of metals vitrificated, and other materials besides those of which you make glass.
+Also a number of fossils, and imperfect minerals, which you have not.
+Likewise loadstones of prodigious virtue; and other rare stones, both natural and artificial.